 Dear me, we’ve tried that!

-But those awful brutes just known us down again...BAW!
+But those awful brutes just knock us down again...BAW!

 I never seen such a bunch of henpecked jellyfish in all my born days!
 I kin see I gotta make some changes around here!